Permaculture: Foundational ethics

 Mollison's 1988 formulation of the third ethic was restated by Holmgren in 2002 as "Set limits to consumption and reproduction, and redistribute surplus" and is elsewhere condensed to "share the surplus".

 Permaculture emphasizes patterns of landscape, function, and species assemblies.
 It determines where these elements should be placed so they can provide maximum benefit to the local environment.
 Permaculture maximizes synergy of the final design.
 The focus of permaculture, therefore, is not on individual elements, but rather on the relationships among them.
 The aim is for the whole to become greater than the sum of its parts, minimizing waste, human labour, and energy input, and to and maximize benefits through synergy.

 Permaculture design is founded in replicating or imitating natural patterns found in ecosystems because these solutions have emerged through evolution over thousands of years and have proven to be effective.
 As a result, the implementation of permaculture design will vary widely depending on the region of the Earth it is located in.
 Because permaculture's implementation is so localized and place specific, scientific literature for the field is lacking or not always applicable.
 Design principles derive from the science of systems ecology and the study of pre-industrial examples of sustainable land use.

-A core theme of permaculture according to Mollison is the idea of "people care".
-Seeking prosperity begins within a local community or culture that can apply the tenets of permaculture to sustain an environment that supports them and vice versa.
-This is in contrast, in Mollison's view, to typical modern industrialized societies, where locality and generational knowledge is often overlooked in the pursuit of wealth or other forms of societal leverage.